semnim/nanodash/README.md

 ## Motivation

-Buying extensions is expensive and I know how to program, so I might rather build my own for free.
+Buying extensions is expensive and I know how to program, so why not build my own one for free?

 I like using to-do apps, timers, and notes/reminders, those being the key features.
-I also love fully interactive applications, where i can drag and drop, style on the run, and don't need too many clicks.
+I also love fully interactive applications, where I can drag and drop, edit & style on the run, and don't need too many clicks.

 ## Features:
 - Drag and drop to-do's with categorization
 - Supports markdown